 This predicate is sensitive to its module context (tool predicate, see @/2).

 Fails if there are no records until Timeout expires

 - (5) type error

-- Key is neither an atom nor a compound term.
+- Key is neither atom, compound term, nor record handle.